TiagoSilvaPereira/vemto-filament-plugin/README.md

 This plugin aims to bring the generation of complete [Filament Admin Panels](https://filamentadmin.com/) to your Vemto Laravel project.

+## Filament v3 support

+Filament v3 support was added to version 1.0.5

 ## Requirements

 This plugin installs [Filament](https://filamentadmin.com/), and makes the initial configuration.
 If you already have Filament installed in the project, the plugin will skip the configuration step and generate the [resources](https://filamentadmin.com/docs/2.x/admin/resources).